 If you are an electrical contractor, your Louisiana electrical license has reciprocity in Texas, Arkansas, Mississippi, Tennessee, Alabama, Georgia, North Carolina, South Carolina, Kentucky, Ohio, and Utah.

-You can use this portal to register a change of address, name change, or request a duplicate license.
+to register a change of address, name change, or request a duplicate license.

 It depends on your license level.
 If you hold a trainee, journeyman, or master electrician license, you will probably need to renew your license annually.